Best USB Turntable Buying Guide: Welcome to What Hi-Fi?'s round-up of the best USB turntables you can buy in 2023.

+Who says you can't keep ahold of your vinyl collection while also enjoying modern digital conveniences?
 USB turntables are a great idea for anyone who wants to make a digital copy of their precious vinyl collection.
-You may have tracks in your vinyl collection that can't be found on streaming services or you may simply want to have access to your own records on your phone or portable music player.
+Why?
+Well, you may have tracks in your vinyl collection that can't be found on numerous music streaming services or you may simply want to have access to your favourite records on your phone or portable music player when out and about.
 Enter the USB record player.

-USB turntables have been around for a while, but the Sony PS-HX500 can record up to DSD 5.6.
+USB turntables tend to offer up to CD-quality rips, but the Sony PS-HX500 is unique – it can record up to DSD 5.6Mhz and 24-bit/192kHz WAV files.
 Ergo, Sony calls it a ‘hi-res turntable’, so it’s not surprising that one of the first things we notice when lifting the Sony from its box is the bright yellow hi-res audio logo, sitting loud and proud on the plinth’s front-facing edge.

-While the ripping feature hardly seems necessary to keep vinyl's resurgence in full swing, it does mean that those buying their favourite LPs won’t also have to head to a download site to get it in glorious high-resolution for their smartphone or portable music player here.
+The hi-res ripping feature stands out from the crowd and does mean that those buying their favourite LPs won’t also have to head to a download site to get it in glorious high-resolution for their smartphone or portable music player here.

 Invariably, some will jump at the chance to digitise their collection while others will be less bothered.
-If you belong to the second group, however, you’ll be interested to know that elsewhere the PS-HX500 behaves and looks very much like a typical turntable.
-A five-star What Hi-Fi?
-Award winner.
+If you belong to the second group, however, you’ll be interested to know that elsewhere the PS-HX500 behaves, looks and sounds very much like a typical turntable.
+Price? £299 (around $365 / AU$544) - and although availability is patchy now, it's worth hunting down if you're dead set on a USB deck.

 Read the full review: Sony PS-HX500